Inca Trail hikers looking out from Pacaymayo camp as the moon rises over a mountain.

 The ascent to Dead Woman’s Pass

-Looking back, the climb to the Pass wasn’t as mentally challenging as I anticipated.
-I took MULTIPLE breaks on that final, steep stretch to the Pass.
+The climb to the Pass wasn’t as mentally challenging as I anticipated.
+I took MULTIPLE breaks on that final stretch to the Pass.

 The Inca Trail before the ascent to Warmiwañusca aka Dead Woman's Pass.

-The first portion of Inca Trail -Day 2 which takes you deep into an Andean jungle.
+The first portion of Inca Trail -Day 2 takes you deep into an Andean jungle.

 A hiker on the Inca Trail deep in the Andean jungle with a waterfall in the backdrop.

-During my breaks, I cheered on discouraged-looking trekkers as they passed.
+During my breaks, I cheered on other trekkers as they passed.
 Many did the same for me.
-I passed on some wisdom that was given to me on the Bolivean Altiplano: if you feel like you’re not getting enough oxygen, take a deep breath through your nose and slowly release through your mouth.
+I shared some wisdom that was given to me on the Bolivean Altiplano: if you feel like you’re not getting enough oxygen, take a deep breath through your nose and slowly release through your mouth.

 Hiker on a deep incline on the Inca Trail.

-So essentially, take deep breaths to slow your heart rate down.
-This advice was a game changer for me and I hope that it helped other trekkers out too.
+Essentially, take deep breaths to slow your heart rate down.
+This advice was a game changer for me and I hope that it helped others too.

 A hiker drinks from a water bottle on the Inca Trail with Mount Veronica visible in the background.